benstemon/benstemon.github.io/research/index.md

 # Genomics in a rapid continental adaptive radiation

+{% capture text %}

 *Penstemon* serves as an exceptional emerging model system to explore key evolutionary questions through diverse approaches including phylogenomics, population genomics, and comparative approaches.

-*Penstemon* is the largest angiosperm genus endemic to North America and exhibits an incredible array of phenotypic and ecological diversity across its nearly 300 described species.
-Floral diversity is considered a key axis of adaptive variation; repeated evolutionary transitions are common in *Penstemon*, with an estimated 20+ independent transitions from bee pollination to hummingbird pollination.
-There are also many examples of adaptation to specific substrates and habitats such as sand dunes, limestone, and talus/shale/scree.
+{% endcapture %}

 {%
-  include figure.html
+  include feature.html
   image="images/penstemon-floral-diversity.jpg"
   caption="The incredible floral diversity in *Penstemon*.
 Photography by Dr. Andi Wolfe." width="400px"
 %}

+{% capture text %}
+*Penstemon* is the largest angiosperm genus endemic to North America and exhibits an incredible array of phenotypic and ecological diversity across its nearly 300 described species.
+Floral diversity is considered a key axis of adaptive variation; repeated evolutionary transitions are common in *Penstemon*, with an estimated 20+ independent transitions from bee pollination to hummingbird pollination.
+There are also many examples of adaptation to specific substrates and habitats such as sand dunes, limestone, and talus/shale/scree.

+{% endcapture %}